 We believe our facilities located in Singapore and South San Francisco, California, are sufficient to meet our short-term manufacturing needs.
 The current leases for our facilities in Singapore expire at various times through August 2016 and our current lease for office and laboratory space at our headquarters in South San Francisco expires in April 2020.
 In order to meet long-term demand for our microfluidic systems, we believe that we will need to add to our existing manufacturing space in Singapore or move all of our manufacturing facilities to a new location in Singapore in 2014.
-Such a move will involve significant expense in connection with the establishment of new clean rooms, the movement and installation of key manufacturing equipment, and modifications to our manufacturing process, and we cannot assure you that such a move would not delay or otherwise adversely affect our manufacturing activities.
-We cannot provide assurances that we will be able to secure a lease on a new manufacturing facility on acceptable terms, if at all.
+On October 14, 2013, Fluidigm Singapore accepted an offer of tenancy relating to the lease of a new manufacturing facility in Singapore, which expires on June 1, 2022.
+We expect to consolidate our manufacturing operations in the new space in the third quarter of 2014.
+Such a move will involve significant expense in connection with the establishment of new clean rooms, the movement and installation of key manufacturing equipment, and qualification of our new facility, and we cannot assure you that such a move would not delay or otherwise adversely affect our manufacturing activities.
+If our ability to utilize the new facility for manufacturing operations is delayed, we may not be able to meet long-term demand for our microfluidic systems, which could adversely impact our business.
+We cannot provide assurances that we will be able to secure a lease on a different manufacturing facility on acceptable terms and on a timely basis, if at all, to meet our future manufacturing needs.